Meet the Team: Mila Lavoie

 What is one of your Live Big® goals?

 - My primary Live Big® goal is to travel.
 I traveled a lot across the United States and Canada for dance which was fun, but when you’re dancing, you’re also working 12 hours a day so you don’t have time to spend touring the cities.
 Internationally, I want to travel up and down both coasts of South America to experience all of the different cultures, the food, and learn about the way people live.
 And eventually, I hope to travel over to Europe – I don’t have a specific list of countries I want to see, I just want to see all of them

 What do you enjoy doing when you aren’t working?

-When I’m not working, I love being outdoors and outside of the city of San Francisco.
-My favorite place to go is the beach – this summer alone I’ve gone 15-20 times and you can always find me in the water no matter if it’s cold or hot.
+- When I’m not working, I love being outdoors and outside of the city of San Francisco.
+My favorite place to go is the beach – you can always find me in the water no matter if it’s cold or hot.
 I also love spending time with my dog, Casee Jones, who’s always with me.
 Recently, I’ve enjoyed being inside and working on a remodel for the in-law unit at my home which has taken a lot more time than I expected!
 For the past month, I’ve spent more time inside with paint chips and trips to Home Depot and Ikea than outside.
 In your head, you plan to do one section and complete it quickly but it’s much more than that.
 However, the work is absolutely worth it because you make your space feel like your home.